 Key Contributions

-• A scalable co-sharing-based method for identifying mainstream articles likely repurposed for misinformation, complementing domain-list approaches.
+- A scalable, generalizable co-sharing-based method to identify mainstream articles likely repurposed for misinformation, complementing domain-list approaches.

-• An operational definition of “potentially misleading narratives” via automated narrative extraction (relatio) over fake news articles, fake news headlines, and ~24k fact-checked false claims — producing reusable narrative libraries.
+- Operationalizes “potentially misleading narratives” via automated narrative extraction over fake news content and fact-checked claims, producing reusable narrative libraries.

-• Empirical evidence that misinformation networks extend well beyond fake-news domains, with cross-source diffusion plausibly larger in reach than fake news itself.
+- Empirical evidence that misinformation networks extend well beyond fake-news domains, broadening the conceptual scope of the field.

-• Two qualitative case studies (anti-vaccine narratives; 2020 mail-in-ballot fraud) demonstrating concrete repurposing mechanisms.
+- Two detailed qualitative case studies (vaccines, 2020 voter fraud) demonstrating concrete repurposing mechanisms.

-• Implications for journalistic practice — headlines and framing carry repurposing risk independent of factual accuracy — plus released code and data.
+- Implications for journalistic practice — framing and headline choices as repurposing risks — plus released code and data.

 Methods